LifeboatLLC/HDF5-Encryption/README.md

    `./a.out`

-  * Use `head` command to see encryption plains text header
+  * Use `head` command to see encryption plaintext header

     `head h5ex_d_rdwr_crypt.h5`